dansanduleac/PlistJsonConverter/readme.md

 ## Plist Json Converter: PLIST to JSON
 Command that converts an open PLIST file to JSON.

+## Plist Json Converter: Save JSON to PLIST
+Command that converts an open JSON file to PLIST and saves it to a plist file.
+File name is determined by the ```conversion_ext``` setting.
+It will strip C style comments and also try and catch forgotten trailing commas.
+If the file to convert does not exist on disk, the converted file will not initially either, but it will only be shown in the view buffer until saved manually.

+## Plist Json Converter: Save PLIST to JSON
+Command that converts an open PLIST file to JSON and saves it to a json file.
+File name is determined by the ```conversion_ext``` setting.
+If the file to convert does not exist on disk, the converted file will not initially either, but it will only be shown in the view buffer until saved manually.

+# Settings
+## enable_save_to_file_commands
+Allows the disabling of the "save to file" commands in the command palette

+## enable_show_in_buffer_commands
+Allows the disabling of the "show conversion if view buffer" commands in the command palette

+## open_in_new_buffer
+When a "show conversion in view buffer" command is executed, this will force the conversion to show up in its own new view buffer.

+## conversion_ext
+Allows you to provide a mapping from any plist extension to a choosen  json extension and vice versa.
+They are evaluated in the order they appear.

+## json_language
+Allows the selection of a given ST2 language file to be used for the converted buffer or file.

+## plist_language
+Allows the selection of a given ST2 language file to be used for the converted buffer or file.

 # License

 Plist Json Converter is released under the MIT license.